Google Product Listing Ads Optimization: The Definitive Guide (2023)

 Here are the supported ad platforms of Google –

 These Google ads are known as the Google display network.
-And, the product listing ads or Google shopping ad campaigns can generate better ROI only when those ads are being displayed on the right network.
+And product listing ads or Google shopping ad campaigns can generate better ROI only when those ads are being displayed on the right network.

 Here’s the list of campaign types based on the goals or objectives –